gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

   Thin    Sinatra
   Thin    Rails

-The ideas is not entirely new- [Cramp](https://github.com/lifo/cramp) has been around for a while.
-But it was created before Ruby 1.9- it seems to encourage using its own ORM and has some rough spots around EM integrations.
+The ideas is not entirely new- [Cramp](http://cramp.in) has been around for a while, however its initial version was not that compelling and not many in the Ruby community noticed it.
+Recently a new version has been released that focuses on streaming (WebSockets, Server-Sent Events).
+Using cramp is not an exclusive option- it is best for streaming actions of an application and other actions can be handled with a different framework.

 There is an exciting new [async Sinatra project](https://github.com/kyledrake/sinatra-synchrony) that appears to integrate seamlessly with Sinatra.
 In [some very simple benchmarks it performed very well](https://gist.github.com/999390).
 This [older async Sinatra](https://github.com/raggi/async_sinatra) project seems to have a little rougher integration.

 There is no reason why these techniques can't be applied to Rails.
 There is a [demo async Rails setup](https://github.com/igrigorik/async-rails).

-And now Rubyists can use Goliath, a new production ready asynchronous framework.
+Rubyists can also use Goliath, an asynchronous framework released by [Ilya Grigorik](www.igvita.com/), who has been very involved in pushing the asynchronous concept in the Ruby community.

 ### Goliath

 Although Goliath is not featureful, it is an async solution that I feel I can trust because PostRank has been using it in production for a long time.
 Its low-level nature means we can hope for speed closer to something like Rack than Sinatra.
-The future of Goliath is a little in question now- I am happy that Postrank, the developers of Goliath, got bought by Google, but Google does not use Ruby, so I would expect them to transition away from Ruby and become gradually more disengaged from Goliath.
-Fortunately there is a small but active community of users behind Goliath, and Goliath application code should be fairly easy to port to any other Ruby framework because it is mostly low-level Rack compatible code.
-I expected Goliath to be low-level, but I do have some complaints.
+It also means most Goliath application code should be fairly easy to port to any other Ruby framework because it is low-level Rack compatible code.
+The future of Goliath is a little in question now- I am happy that Postrank, the developers of Goliath, got bought by Google, but Google does not use Ruby.
+However, since that announcement the Goliath community has stayed active and released a new version.

-  * It is still a bit immature.
-Luckily code base is nice and I have been able to submit a few patches.
+Goliath It is still a bit immature.
+Luckily code base is nice and I was able to submit a few patches.
+And the community seems to be gradually addressing Goliath's weaknesses.
+Here are some specifi pain points:

   * configuration is a bit odd and difficult to load outside of Goliath
   * middleware
     - working with existing rack tools does not always work
-    - There is no halt like in Sinatra or around filters like in Rails- you are forced to put certain abstraction into middleware (unless you want to try adding around filters)-
+    - There is no halt like in Sinatra or around filters like in Rails- you are forced to put certain abstraction into middleware (unless you want to try adding around filters).

-For a framework that encourages everything to be done in middleware, it was strange for many of us to find out that the middlewares do not have their own fiber yet!
+  * When I started using Goliath the middlewares did not have their own fiber!
 This means you can't contact a database for authentication, and can't rescue an exception.
-But there is already a fork on github of Goliath that fixes this- expect it to be merged back to the main repo soon.
+But I think this has been fixed in the latest gem release.

 I hope Goliath the server can be separated from the framework and be used for any async Rack framework.
-Then I can write fast code with Goliath, move to Sinatra when more features are needed, and move to Rails when many features are needed.
+However, I haven't seen any indication of interest in this from the Goliath maintainters.
+I would like to be able to write fast code with Goliath, move to Sinatra when more features are needed, and move to Rails when many features are needed.

-I wish I had gone the async Sinatra route, but that option was not available when I started with Goliath. *Definitely* try this route (or the async rails route) if you have anything more than just an API (need to present a web interface to users).
+I wish I had gone the async Sinatra route so that I could leverage the conveniences of Sinatra, but that option was not available when I started with Goliath.
+I would definitely try this route (or the async rails route) for anything more than just an API (need to present a web interface to users).
+And for streaming capabilities Cramp appears to be a great option.

 ## The price of abstraction

 A simple Rack application is always going to be faster at a microbenchmark than a framework layered on top of it.
 In [these benchmakrs](https://github.com/DAddYE/web-frameworks-benchmark/wiki/Achiu) Sinatra is often 2-3x slower than Rack, and Rails is often 3-4x slower than Sinatra.
-Goliath is really an asynchronous extension on top of Rack, so I would expect it to perform noticeably better than an asynchronous Sinatra solution.
+Goliath is in the style of low-level Rack code, so I would expect it to perform noticeably better than an asynchronous Sinatra solution.

 ## Ruby's future